 Recognizing that pattern reduces self-judgment.

-Many people expect rest to produce instant calm.
+Many people expect rest to produce immediate peace.

-If anxiety appears instead, they conclude they are “bad at relaxing.”
+If anxiety appears instead, they assume something is wrong.

-In reality, if you have been conditioned to operate in constant responsiveness, calm can feel unfamiliar at first.
+In reality, if you’ve been conditioned to operate in constant responsiveness, calm can feel unfamiliar at first.

 Adjustment takes time.